Doncaster Races, February 2025

 The focus would switch to the stayers for this handicap hurdle which would be a qualifier for the Brindisi Breeze division final of the Go North series.
 This class five contest would see a competitive looking line-up as well as the largest field of the afternoon with a healthy amount of sixteen runners taking the start.

 Heading the weights would be the Nicky Richards-trained Coniston Clouds.
 The nine year old grey has won over hurdles and fences, but he has struggled for form in recent starts, pulling up on his last two appearances.
-One of the younger runners in the line up would be Alltalknoaction, who lined up for the father and son combination of jockey Will and trainer Tim Easterby.
-The five year old has finished in the frame twice, but was beaten a long way in the process.
 Another to have frustrated slightly considering his connections would be Jukebox Fury, trained by Nicky Henderson.
 Middleham Park Racing's five year old is stoutly bred, but has yet to show his best over hurdles but still had plenty of time in his favour.
-Mark Walford's Farmer Jimmy was brought along steadily and showed the benefit of moving into handicaps by winning at Wetherby a week ago.
-He would be successful on a step up trip, but took an even bigger rise in distance here.
 Glory Heights won on his first start since a short break in November and has continued to run well.
 The nine year old could only plug on at the same pace over three miles last time out.
 Nick Alexander would saddle the lightly raced Lucky Soldier, who has placed twice, but has yet to show race winning potential.
 The seven year old has managed midfield results in recent times.
 The ten year old Good Bye made his fiftieth career start here and the Sara Ender-trained veteran has performed with credit over the years.
 The quirky sort put in a better effort last time over this distance.
 The Neil Mulholland-trained Ca Plane Pour Moi would have leading claims based on some of his old Irish form, but the seven year old has yet to deliver in Britain so far.
 Remaining winless, he failed to justify strong market support at Uttoxeter last time out.
 Gill Boanas would saddle her twelve year old Off We Go in this contest and the gelding still retains the love for the game.
 The veteran placed over even longer trips last year, but has failed to shine in recent weeks.
 The seven year old Toucan Sam is bred to be very good on the flat, but finds himself at this level over hurdles.
 Now trained by Andrew Hamilton, the son of Frankel has finished placed six times so possesses some ability.
 The mare Lady Harriett lined up for the Peter and Michael Bowen stable and has shown good enough form at this distance to be a contender.
 The six year old was last victorious in November and ran well last time to finish fourth.
 Another mare in the field would be Richard Phillips-trained Lizzie Rey.
 The eight year old is lightly raced, but has been disappointing with no immediate promise shown so far.
 A second runner for the Borders-based stable of Nick Alexander would be the eleven year old So Ladylike.
 The mare has formed a good partnership with young rider Natasha Cookson and the pair won back in June.
 She would run well in defeat following a long break when fourth in January.
 The oldest horse of the afternoon would take his place in the line up.
 Mackie Dee has turned thirteen years old and has run well despite his ageing years for the Richard Armson stable.
 This would be a tougher ask however.
 The French-bred Iturgeon du Breuil represented the Barry Murtagh stable and would have claims on his two placings in early 2024, but the seven year old has pulled up on his last three starts.
 The line up would be completed by Skin Full, saddled by the shrewd David Pipe stable.
 The six year old has raced over much shorter distances, but connections have clearly spotted potential for better over this marathon trip.

 Winner: JUKEBOX FURY (#3) (Jukebox Jury x Dalamine) - N. Henderson - J. Bowen